AEllis123/PM_and_MH_Blast/README.md

-#This information found in this directory was used for creation of a BLAST database and multiple sequence alignments for Pasteurella multocida (PM) and Mannheimia haemolytica (MH).
+#This information found in this directory was used for creation of a BLAST database, BLAST search, and coping BLAST results into one file for multiple sequence alignments (MSA) for Pasteurella multocida (PM) and Mannheimia haemolytica (MH).

-BLAST databases were created first with specific genes then being pulled from PM and MH isolates for the alignments.
+BLAST databases were created first using specific genes in .txt files.
+The results of the BLAST searches were then pulled for MSA.